Why do my posts all end up as one long paragraph? I carefully type each paragraph, and put in lots of line breaks. What I get is a mess.

 Blogger is trying to make this better.
-In New Blogger June / July 2008 (recently released into Production (Orange) Blogger), they are doing several things to improve this problem.
+In Blogger improvements (recently released into Production (Orange) Blogger), they are doing several things to improve this problem.

 - Making it more advantageous for us to use "Compose" mode, not "Edit HTML", for composing posts.

 - Making the post editor under "Edit HTML" mode be more sensitive to line breaks in the display.

 - Making the post editor under Compose mode (which is now the default) convert line breaks, selectable per post, in addition to the "Convert Line Breaks" setting for the blog.

 Improvements in Post Editor may confuse some people.